-- the token bucket rate r,
+- the token bucket rate r (in bytes/s),

-- the token bucket depth b,
+- the token bucket depth b (in bytes),

-- the peak rate p,
+- the peak rate p (in bytes/s),

-- the maximum packet size M, and
+- the maximum packet size M (in bytes), and

-- the minimum policed unit m."
+- the minimum policed unit m (in bytes).

 Due to its mathematically provable bounds on end-to-end queuing delay we consider GS to be of high importance for time-critical applications as, e.g., in the domain of telemedicine.